LLC OPERATING AGREEMENT

 MEMBERS AND CAPITAL CONTRIBUTIONS

 The Members and respective capital contributions are as set forth below.
-Each Member's ownership percentage is listed as their "Membership Interest."
+Each Member's ownership percentage is set forth below.

 Alice Chen — San Francisco, CA 94105 — 60% ownership, $60,000 (Cash)